saurabhshri/saurabhshri.github.io/_posts/2017-06-09-google-summer-of-code-week-1-the-beginning.md

     Now, it became clear.
 Everywhere in the file, `0a` was replaced by `0a0d`.
 Now this immediately raised a question in my mind.
 Could it be..?
 I [Googled it](https://www.google.co.in/search?q=0a+replaced+by+0a0d&oq=0a+replaced+by+0a0d&aqs=chrome..69i57.5652j0j7&sourceid=chrome&ie=UTF-8 "0a replaced by 0a0d"), and yes!
 It was the endline characters.
 All the `LF` were converted to `CRLF` leading to the distortion in the output file.
 Turn out, while I was reading the file in binary format, I was writing it in the text format, which led to this fiasco.
 Once the bug found, setting the `ios::binary` flag was all it took.

-    2. Another intresting thing that happened was, everything was being decoded perfectly, [except the SampleRate](https://github.com/saurabhshri/CCAligner/commit/aa5c9aa33be37777e812f1d7d87a30ab5caba49e "Fixing negative values.").
+    2.Another intresting thing that happened was, everything was being decoded perfectly, [except the SampleRate](https://github.com/saurabhshri/CCAligner/commit/aa5c9aa33be37777e812f1d7d87a30ab5caba49e "Fixing negative values.").
 This was strange because it was in the middle of various value - which  were decoded perfectly.
 I had to read the detailed specification to find out that the data is in the form of unsigned values.
 I had not considered it and I was storing it in signed char.
 So, where the values should be, say for example, 255 it stored -128.

-    3. The specs which I used for reference were incomplete.
+    3.The specs which I used for reference were incomplete.
 It missed the fact that the wave file is not necessarily 44 Bytes and that it may contain some meta-data.
 So, to find the _data subchunk_, I [manually searched for them](https://github.com/saurabhshri/CCAligner/commit/e421fb2baac72f615647f49bbac2d45b09669b8f "Compensating for presence of metadata in the wave file header") in the stream.

     At the end, the [wave files are now being correctly read](https://github.com/saurabhshri/CCAligner/commit/66f249027fa653d25e4045c95c5178d07c3616d2), and the the samples are collected as a vector of 16 bit integers (unsigned short int) : `vector<int16_t> _samples`.